 A project budget document

 The bulk of the cost management process is made up of cost control.
-This is the process of recording and accounting costs as the project progresses, and making adjustments and alerting stakeholders to problems when they occur.
+This is the process of recording and accounting costs as the project progresses, making adjustments, and alerting stakeholders to problems when they occur.
 The goal of the cost control step is to compare actual project costs with original budgets and estimates and take steps to make sure the project stays as close to plan as possible.

 The frequency with which you review this will depend on your project.
 Sometimes you’ll want to review costs in real time.
 In other cases, you may check in monthly or even quarterly.
 Share cost updates as necessary through project status reports so the entire project team is on the same page.